Yorkshire and North East - Maintenance schemes

 During the day a 50mph speed limit will be in place for traffic running on temporary surfaces.

-Immediately after the surfacing finishes, we’ll start work to replace a damaged drainage pipe on the A57 westbound carriageway near Gun Inn junction.
-We’ll need to excavate next to the existing drainage chamber to repair the pipe and then reinstate the pavement and road markings, we’ll be working overnight and expect this to take about two weeks.
+We’ll need to excavate next to the existing drainage chamber to repair the pipe and then reinstate the pavement and road markings.

 To complete this repair safely we’ll need to close the nearside lane 24/7 and will use temporary three-way traffic light control.